thomas-xin/streamshatter/README.md

   -c, --cache-folder CACHE_FOLDER
-                        Folder to store temporary files -l, --limit LIMIT     Limits the amount of chunks to download; defaults to 1024 -s, --ssl, --no-ssl   Enforces SSL verification; defaults to TRUE -d, --debug, --no-debug
+                        Folder to store temporary files -l, --limit LIMIT     Limits the amount of chunks to download; defaults to 1024 -t, --timeout TIMEOUT
+                        Limits the amount of time allowed for the initial request to succeed -s, --ssl, --no-ssl   Enforces SSL verification; defaults to TRUE -d, --debug, --no-debug
                         Terminates immediately upon non-timeout errors, and writes the response data for errored chunks; defaults to FALSE
   -lp, --log-progress, --no-log-progress
-                        Continually updates a progress bar in the standard output; defaults to TRUE
+                        Continually updates a progress bar in the standard output; defaults to TRU
 ```